stlab/better-code/chapters/0000-outline/text.md

 ##### Pointers to materials
 ##### Useful tools

+### Contracts

 ### Algorithms

 - Let's honor what computers are actually all about: computation.
 Algorithms are an abstraction of computation.
 Doing so has consequences:
+                                                  ^^^
+                                                  NPD: costs?

+DJS: The "honor" wording is ambiguous.
+It isn't clear why "honoring what computers are all about" has anything to do with naming.

   - Naming
   - Documentation
   - Complexity analysis